What Is Confidential Records?

 - Yes - but be careful!

-Sometimes songs you feel should be classed as "traditional" or in the Public Domain are still in copyright and may, for example, be still administered by the original composer's estate so be considered to be a "cover" version.
+Sometimes songs you feel should be classed as "traditional" or in the Public Domain are still in copyright and may, for example, be still administered by the original composer's estate and so be considered to be a "cover" version.

 If in doubt, contact us to clarify the position.

 Can My Release Contain Samples?

 Confidential Records or Maori Music Publishing can not help with samples or obtaining legal clearance for the use of these.

 Any submission containing unauthorised samples will be refused distribution and any submitted fees refunded in full less a 10% administration charge.

 What's the difference?